Skip to Content

 Patatas Bravas

-Crispy, fried potatoes tossed in spicy salsa brava and served with creamy garlic aioli, we top our patatas bravas with a fried egg because sometimes you just have to go big.
+Crispy potatoes tossed in spicy bravas sauce and served with creamy garlic aioli, my patatas bravas recipe is a Spanish classic.
+Try it topped with a fried egg!

 ingredients for patatas bravas in prep bowls including potatoes, onions, canned tomatoes, eggs, spices and parsley